Mitigating the Performance Sacrifice in DP-Satisfied Federated Settings through Graph Contrastive Learning

 \subsection{Global Parameter Update}

-When the training phase is finished on each client, the updated local parameters will be uploaded to the remote server.
-Then, the remote server will adopt federated learning algorithm to aggregate them and update the global model.
-For the sake of simplicity, we consider the most widely-used algorithm FedAvg \cite{fedavg} in this paper.
+When the training phase has finished on each client, the updated local parameters will be uploaded to the remote server.
+Then, the remote server will execute an FL algorithm to aggregate these local updates and update the global model.
+For simplicity, we consider the most widely used algorithm for this purpose, FedAvg \cite{fedavg}, in this paper.

-Specifically, the server collects uploaded parameter updates and averages them to acquire the global updates.
-Let $\theta^{t+1}$ and $\theta^t$ denotes the global parameters at time $t+1$ and $t$, and $\theta^{t+1}_i$ indicates the updated parameters of local model stored on client $c_i$.
-Assuming that there are $M$ clients in total and $c$ clients would be sampled out, denoted as a set $\mathcal{\mathbf{S}}_c$, to participate in the training in each round.
-So, the process of FedAvg can be formulated as:
+Specifically, the server collects the uploaded parameter updates and averages them to acquire the global updates.
+Let $\theta^{t+1}$ and $\theta^t$ denote the global parameters at times $t+1$ and $t$, respectively, and let $\theta^{t+1}_i$ denote the updated parameters of the local model stored on client $c_i$.
+Suppose that there are $M$ clients in total and that $c$ clients will be sampled during this update, denoted by the set $\mathcal{\mathbf{S}}_c$, to participate in training in each round.
+Thus, the process of FedAvg can be formulated as follows: